If you and I had a dollar each for every time we saw a poorly pixelated image on a major brand’s social media page, we’d be millionaires.

 Why the above ensues?

 A major mistake observed in crammed marketing and PR offices is the exchange and sharing of files in the pdf format.
 While pdf is the most popular formats of electronic documentation earlier, it doesn’t perform very well in graphics.
 Hence, documents that are to be shared digitally and have graphical or vector representation, ought to be converted from pdf to png.
 Not only does this not compromise the picture quality, but it also compresses the image size.
+When working remotely and sharing images with your colleagues and clients, make sure that you’ve found the best way to send photos without losing quality.

 The fonts or depictions in certain formats often get distorted while printing despite being displayed on the computer screens perfectly.
 This distortion occurs primarily due to shifting algorithms in pdf reading programs and other platforms.